Kevin Coombs: Recognition

 In 1983 Coombs received a Medal of the Order of Australia "in recognition of service to sport for the disabled and to Aboriginal welfare".

 He had a street named after him at Sydney Olympic Park.

 In 2000, Coombs was selected as one of final torch bearers for the Paralympic torch relay during the 2000 Summer Paralympics opening, carrying the torch inside the Stadium Australia.
 That year, he received an Australian Sports Medal.

 In 2007, Coombs was inducted into the Australian Basketball Hall of Fame.

 Basketball Australia holds a national annual Kevin Coombs Cup for Juniors with the first held in 2007.

 In 2011, the Victorian Department of Health and Department of Human Services named a meeting room in honour of Coombs achievements.

 In 2012, Coombs was inducted into the Victorian Indigenous Honour Roll.

-He is a life Member of Paravics / Wheelchair Sports Victoria.
+He was a life Member of Paravics / Wheelchair Sports Victoria.

 In December 2016, he was inducted into the Australian Paralympic Hall of Fame.

 At the 2016 Australian Paralympic Committee awards, the Uncle Kevin Coombs Medal for the Spirit of the Games was awarded for the first time.